Kivu Ruhorahoza: Early life and education

-Biography
+Career

-Born in Kigali on December 6, 1982, Kivu entered the film career working in 2004 as a production assistant for Eric Kabera, a Rwandan producer.
-He was then promoted to production manager, where he used to assist news crews coming to Rwanda from the BBC or CNN.
-However his passion was film.
+Ruhorahoza started his career in 2004 as a production assistant to Eric Kabera, a Rwandan producer and film festival organizer.
+He was promoted to production manager, a role in which he supported the news crews of international networks such as the BBC and CNN when on assignment in Rwanda.

-Kivu Ruhorahoza arrived on the international film platform in 2007 with his first short film Confession which won the City of Venice Award at the Milan African, Asian and Latin American Film Festival and was screened at the Venice Film Festival.
-His second short film Lost in the South(2008) won Best African Short Film at the Vues D'Afrique Festival in Montreal and was screened at the Rotterdam International Film Festival.
+His first film was released in 2017.
+The short, Confession, won the City of Venice Award at the African, Asian and Latin American Film Festival in Milan and was screened at the Venice Film Festival.
+His second short film, Lost in the South (2008), won Best African Short Film at the Vues D'Afriques Festival in Montreal and was screened at the Rotterdam International Film Festival.
+The documentary Rwanda 15 followed in 2010.
+The film follows New York city-based saxophonist Jeremy Danneman, a grandson of a Holocaust survivor, who travels to Rwanda on the 15th anniversary of the Genocide Against the Tutsi.
+The film had its world premier at the 2010 Zanzibar International Film Festival and screened at the 2011 Vision Festival in New York.